Emergency Tax

 Frequently asked questions

-Why am I on emergency tax?
+Why am I on emergency tax in Ireland?

 How long does emergency tax last?